 Admission to the University is granted only by the Office of Admissions for undergraduate students.
 Applications are available by writing to the Office of Admissions, calling at (269) 387-2000, or via WMU’s website: www.wmich.edu/admissions.

 Enrollment in dance major programs at WMU is contingent upon admission to the University and acceptance to the department via an audition.
 Auditions for acceptance into the dance department are normally held in October, November, and February.
 The audition consists of taking class in ballet, jazz and modern, including sections designed to showcase quick-study and improvisation skills.
 Prospective dance majors must place into the technique level I in at least two dance idioms to meet the minimum standard for acceptance.
 No audition is required for dance minors; however, prospective dance minors should contact the dance academic advisor to discuss program plans and to gain entry to dance courses which have prerequisites.
 There is currently a waiting list for entrance into the dance minor.

 Prospective students may also elect to apply for scholarships via the October or November audition dates.
 In addition to the three classes, scholarship candidates write an essay on-site and have an interview with a member of the faculty.
 Candidates must submit two letters of recommendation, one of which must be from a dance teacher.
 Awards average $2,000 per academic year, some of which may be renewable.
-Limited scholarships may be available at the February audition; selected students will be invited to apply following the audition if funds are available.

 Students interested in pursuing the Bachelor of Fine Arts program may petition for entrance after completion of: at least one semester each of ballet, jazz and modern major technique courses; DANC 1800: Choreography I; and at least one dance major theory course.
 The eligibility of transfer students to apply for the B.F.A. degree will be evaluated on an individual basis.